bdbenim/CommunityScripts/plugins/imagePerformersFromGallery/README.md

 # Image Performers From Gallery

-This plugin sets image performers to match their gallery metadata without modifying already organized images.
+This plugin sets image performers and studio to match their gallery metadata without modifying already organized images.

 # Requirements